Improve Bank Loan Approval Rates: Getting good at the Revised CMA Format

 Step 5: Complete Working Capital Assessment

-Analyze your company's current assets and current liabilities to determine its working capital requirements.
-Identify any potential working capital gaps and develop a plan to address them.
+Analyze your company's current assets and current liabilities to decide its working capital requirements.
+Identify any potential working capital gaps and develop a plan to deal with them.
 Clearly explain how the loan will be used to support your working capital needs.

 Step 6: Articulate Your Business Strategy